 There are limited places available and early registration of your expression of interest is recommended.

 This information in this application is intended to help introduce the course concept, benefits and practical considerations.
 Should you wish to find out more about this innovative and effective program please contact David Karcheski.

 RISK is an acronym for ‘Resilience Impartation through Survival Knowledge’ and is a program offered to year 7 students enrolled at Comet Bay College.
 It is a course of study that immerses participants in survival training culminating in two outdoor excursions.
 The program teaches new skills and, through using small ‘teams’, promotes a sense of belonging that also leads to an understanding of community roles and responsibilities.
 Through specific challenges built into the course, students develop their self-confidence and communication skills, growing their resilience and gaining a new and positive perspective on life’s challenges.

 When allocating places in the RISK program, priority is given to those students who will most benefit from the course.
 Your application will be reviewed, and candidates may be invited to an interview with the program coordinator.

-To register your child for the 2021 Program, please complete and submit the following online Expression of Interest.
+To register your child for the 2021 Program, please complete and submit the online Expression of Interest through the link above.
 Successful students will be notified by email.